 If you are having COVID-like symptoms that are not attributed to a known condition, even if you are fully vaccinated, you should quarantine away from others (stay home, wear a mask, and do not attend work or class) until COVID-19 infection has been ruled out.
 Because breakthrough cases among vaccinated individuals can occur, it is important that all campus members, regardless of vaccination status, quarantine upon symptom onset and get tested.
+See COVID-19 Symptoms and Testing Guidelines Flow Chart for more information.

 COVID-like symptoms include: